Vito Genovese: Criminal career

-Genovese started his criminal career stealing merchandise from pushcart vendors and running errands for mobsters.
+Genovese started his criminal career at a young age, stealing merchandise from pushcart vendors and running errands for mobsters.
 He later collected money from people who played illegal lotteries.
-At 19, Genovese spent a year in prison for illegal possession of a firearm.

-By the 1920s, Genovese started working for Giuseppe "Joe the Boss" Masseria, the boss of a powerful Manhattan gang that would evolve into the family he would eventually lead.
-Charlie Luciano and his close associates started working for gambler Arnold "The Brain" Rothstein, who immediately saw the potential windfall from Prohibition and educated Luciano on running bootleg alcohol as a business.
-Luciano, Frank Costello, and Genovese started their own bootlegging operation with financing from Rothstein.
+At age 19, Genovese spent a year in prison for illegal possession of a firearm.
+By the 1920s, he started working for Joe Masseria, the boss of a powerful Manhattan gang that would evolve into the family he would eventually lead.
+Lucky Luciano and his close associates started working for the gambler Arnold Rothstein, who immediately saw the potential windfall from Prohibition and educated Luciano on running bootleg alcohol as a business.
+Luciano, Genovese and Frank Costello started their own bootlegging operation with financing from Rothstein.

-In 1930, Genovese was indicted on counterfeiting charges when police found $1 million of counterfeit US currency in a Bath Beach, Brooklyn, workshop.
-[Needs reference] Later in 1930, Genovese allegedly murdered Gaetano Reina, the leader of a Bronx-based gang.
-Reina had been a Masseria ally, but Masseria decided to kill him after he began to suspect him of secretly helping Masseria's archrival, Brooklyn gang leader Salvatore Maranzano.
-On February 26, 1930, Genovese allegedly ambushed Reina as he was leaving his mistress's house in the Bronx and shot him in the back of the head with a shotgun.
+In 1930, Genovese was indicted after police found $1 million of counterfeit U.S. currency in a Brooklyn workshop.
+Later in 1930, he allegedly murdered Gaetano Reina, the leader of a Bronx-based gang.
+Reina had been allied with Masseria, but was suspected of secretly helping Masseria's rival, Brooklyn gang leader Salvatore Maranzano.
+On February 26, 1930, Genovese allegedly ambushed Reina as he was leaving his mistress' house in the Bronx and shot him in the back of the head with a shotgun.
 Masseria then took direct control of the Reina gang.